TeleKiwi/KASM/README.md

 `dotnet run CLI.cs`

-An executable should (hopefully) be generated.
-Run it.
-Then, when you see the prompt (`>`), paste the FULL directory of your KASM file.
+When you see the prompt (`>`), paste the FULL directory of your KASM file.
 (It must end in .kasm, or you'll get an error.
 Also, don't surround the path with quotation marks.)
 It should get interpreted!

 ## Features